Indonesia entry requirements for Kazakhstan passport holders

 May be checked

 Kazakhstan passport holders can get a Visa on Arrival (VoA) for Indonesia.
-As of 2026, you can get this visa at major airports and seaports — no need to apply in advance.
+As of 2026, this visa is available at major airports and seaports — no advance application needed.
 The VoA costs 500,000 IDR (about $32 USD) and is valid for 30 days.

 Entry requirements